How To Use An AVS Check To Reduce eCommerce Fraud & Protect Your Business

 AVS is an acronym for the Address Verification Service, a feature that’s used to compare the address given to you by your customer and the billing address on file with the cardholder’s issuing bank.
 AVS serves two primary functions: (1) to deter fraud by confirming that the customer is the legitimate cardholder, and (2) to help prevent chargebacks by giving you additional information to verify your customer’s identity.
 AVS is provided by Mastercard, but is used by all major credit card brands in the United States, Canada, and the United Kingdom.

 Use of the Address Verification System isn’t necessary for all credit/debit card transactions.
-In fact, the only time you’ll need to use AVS is for card-not-present transactions and situations where you need to key in a customer’s card information manually.
-This can happen if for some reason your credit card terminal is unable to read the customer’s magstripe or EMV chip.
-Note that while it’s fairly common for the magstripe on an old card to wear down over time and eventually become unreliable, the chance of this happening with an EMV card is very small.
+In fact, the only time you’ll need to use AVS is for card-not-present transactions and keyed-in transactions, which could happen if for some reason the credit card terminal at your physical store is unable to read the customer’s magstripe or EMV chip.

 Common AVS Codes (for Visa, Mastercard, and Discover)